PSTAT197-F23/vignette-SVM-KNN/README.md

 ## Abstract

-Through this project, we aim to implement support vector machines and K-nearest neighbors in order to predict the likelihood of a patient getting a heart attack.
+Through this project, we aim to implement support vector machines and XGBoost in order to predict the likelihood of a patient getting a heart attack.
 This is a binary classification problem with the outcome categories: less chance of heart attack and more chance of heart attack.

 #### Our Data